 We have received data from Wyoming and data from Minnesota is unavailable at the time of CVSP submission.
 We have created heat maps with crash data from the past 10 years.
 Once the data has been collected from all three states, Commanders from the 3 states will proceed with time, date, and location of operations.
 We will select those based on predictive crash mapping software to find the most effective time to schedule the operation.
-We anticipate dedicating all SDHP motor carrier personnel stationed on or near

-I-90 to the 2, multi-day operations.
+We anticipate dedicating all SDHP motor carrier personnel stationed on or near I-90 to the 2, multi-day operations.
 For South Dakota, this includes 2 port of entry inspection facilities and appropriate staffing levels, 4, 2-person mobile teams, and 7 motor carrier troopers.
 We will encourage participation from non-CMV troopers as available.
 Each state will determine manpower capabilities available for the operations.
 We will use screening equipment available at the port of entry such as carrier identification, tire anomaly detection, and infrared brake analysis.
 South Dakota will also deploy two portable Performance Based Break Testers during the operations.
-In South Dakota, emphasis will be placed on NAS Level 1 inspections for troopers and mobile teams, as well as CMV and non-CMV offenses occurring around a CMV traffic enforcement for troopers.
+In South Dakota, emphasis will be placed on NAS Level 1 inspections at our port of entry inspection facilities.
+Emphasis will be placed on NAS Level 3 inspections for troopers and mobile teams, as well as CMV and non-CMV offenses occurring around a CMV traffic enforcement for troopers.